JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Chateau Hotel:
 --------------
-The chateau map was build around a modified version of the real Chateau Marmont, using the original Troika assets listed below.
+The chateau map was build to show a smaller version of the real Chateau Marmont, using the original Troika assets listed below.

 Troika Design Infos:
 Brian Mitsoda wrote that "The Chateau was probably built for an earlier build, but was dropped as a location in the game before I came on board."
 So it might have been a prototype for both the Ocean House hotel or Grout's Mansion.
-The textures and a concept art show that is was supposed to look similar to the real one.
+The textures and concept art show that is was supposed to look similar to the real one.

 Restored Models: